 - How to pick the best student loan for you

 - How do student loan interest rates work?

 4 banks that offer student loans

-Before you take out a student loan, it’s important to compare as many lenders as you can — not only from banks but also from other lenders as well.
+Before you take out a student loan, it’s important to compare as many lenders as you can — not only from banks but also from other lenders.
 This way, you can find the right loan for your needs.

 Here are a few banks that offer student loans.
-Keep in mind that Citizens and Sallie Mae are Credible partners while the other lenders listed are not.
+Citizens and Sallie Mae are Credible partners, while the other lenders listed are not.

 |Check with lender||Check with lender||15 years||No|

 |Check with lender||Check with lender||5 to 15 years||Yes, after 48 months of consecutive, on-time payments|